orbitalmartian8/History/WW2/World War 2 - The Beginning.md

 ## Acknowledgements
-* Thanks to Matt (The Linux Cast) for giving me ideas of where to find information and for inspiring me to write about History
+* Thanks to Matt (The Linux Cast) for giving me ideas of where to find information and for inspiring me to write about History.
 * Thanks to Wikipedia for giving the information in a compiled form from multiple sources (my sources will be available in the sources section).
 * Thanks to Britannica for giving the information in a compiled form from multiple sources (my sources will be available in the sources section).